openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

   Authentication is out of scope of this OEP.
   The definition is included here to clarify the difference between it and Authorization.
-  The definition comes from `OEP-42. <https://open-edx-proposals.readthedocs.io/en/latest/best-practices/oep-0042-bp-authentication.html>`_
+  The definition comes from :doc:`OEP 42 <oep-0042-bp-authentication>`.
   Credit for this definition belongs to the authors of OEP-42; Robert Raposa, Nimisha Asthagiri, and Julia Eskew.

 RBAC